danielrzhang/Crystalnite/README.md

 # Crystalnite

-This was my ICS2O Final Project, and it took 2 months to develop.
-It's a 2D RPG (Role-Playing Game) similar to Undertale where you control a character, fight mobs, and obtain the crystal at the end.
-This project contains most of the concepts taught in ICS2O, including variables, if-else statements, loops, functions, GUI, and some extra content from outside of the curriculum.
-I worked in a group with 2 other students to get the project done, and I was responsible for the attack GUI and graphics design.
+Crystalnite is an immersive 2D RPG adventure game, similar to the popular game Undertale, where you embark on a thrilling journey.
+Engage in exhilarating battles againt formidable foes, harness your strategic prowess, and hone your skills to emerge victorious.
+Your ultimate objective?
+Acquire the coveted crystal that lies at the game's climactic conclusion.

 # Editor
  - Coded with IDLE